 In a work environment, desktop computers are traditionally looked at when considering DSE, but it is important to consider other display screens such as tablets, laptops and smartphones.

-Well, mostly thanks to a short set of regulations called the Health and Safety (Display Screen Equipment) Regulations.
+DSE assessments are required by law, thanks to a short set of regulations called the Health and Safety (Display Screen Equipment) Regulations.

 These regulations lay out some key requirements for employers surrounding the use of DSE, one of which is the need to carry out a suitable and sufficient assessment of workstations used in the workplace.

 2.—(1) Every employer shall perform a suitable and sufficient analysis of those workstations which–